 Navy Yard Survivor

 On September 16, 2013, Washington, D. C., Navy Yard Building 197 was under attack by one of their own.
 The headquarters for Naval Sea Systems Command (NAV SEA) became a battle zone.
-Gunman Aaron Alexis roamed the building, the corridors and the stairwell looking for anyone to shoot.
+The gunman roamed the building, the corridors and the stairwell looking for anyone to shoot.